brndnmtthws/brndn-io/content/posts/combating-recruiter-spam/index.md

 along with a [drip campaign follow-up](./raw-mail-2.txt).
 If you look closely, you can see they use the email address I include in my résumé, which is [available on GitHub](https://github.com/brndnmtthws/resume/).
-They also did not include salary information in either the email or the job description, which is a red flag–and illegal in New York City.
+They also did not include salary information in either the email or the job description (I checked their Greenhouse posting), which is a red flag–_and_ illegal in New York City.

 I deleted my LinkedIn account a few years back as I got no value out of it, and most of the content on LinkedIn seems to be posted by insane people, so they